Yandex Cloud

 You can share your finished notebook of computations or export the whole project.

-There are several practical uses for your model:
+There are several possible applications for your model:

-• For parallel processing of images collected from multiple video cameras into an S3 bucket, you can upload the code to an Apache Spark™ cluster in Yandex Data Processing using the PySpark package.
+• For parallel processing of images collected from multiple CCTV cameras into an S3 bucket, you can upload the code to an Apache Spark™ cluster in Yandex Data Processing using the PySpark package.

 Some resources are not free of charge.
 To shut down the model and stop paying for the resources you created, delete those you no longer need: